-In this article, we'll discuss fault and how "res ipsa loquitur" works within the framework of a medical malpractice case.
+In this article, we'll discuss how res ipsa loquitur works within the framework of a medical malpractice case.

-Establishing wrongdoing on the part of a health care provider is often difficult.
-It requires the hiring of expert medical witnesses (usually in the same field as the health care professional being charged with misconduct) who must testify as to what the defendant should have done under the applicable medical standard of care.
+Establishing wrongdoing on the part of a health care provider usually requires the hiring of expert medical witnesses to testify about the applicable medical standard of care and how the medical professional (the "defendant") fell short of that standard.

-Proving negligence is particularly difficult in a medical malpractice case because the defendants are often the ones who made the findings and wrote the summaries and observations that make up the bulk of the patient's medical records.
-And since the defendant is often the only one who was present and knew what really occurred when the alleged medical negligence happened, even the most well-trained and knowledgeable expert medical witness will have his or her hands full in examining all the evidence, figuring out what really happened in terms of the provision of care to the patient, and then persuading the jury as to what should have happened under the circumstances.
+Winning a medical malpractice case is a challenge because the defendants are often the ones who made the findings and wrote the summaries and observations that make up the bulk of the patient's medical records.
+And since these defendants are often the only ones who were present when the alleged medical negligence happened, even the most well-trained and knowledgeable expert medical witnesses will have their hands full in examining all the evidence, figuring out what really happened in terms of the provision of care to the patient, and then persuading the jury as to what should have happened under the circumstances.

-Fortunately, the law recognizes that plaintiffs face certain difficulties in proving medical negligence.
-And the concept of "res ipsa loquitur" can help tip the balance more in the patient's favor when something seems to have gone wrong in the health care setting.
+Fortunately, the law recognizes the challenges of proving medical malpractice, and the concept of "res ipsa loquitur" can help tip the balance more in the patient's favor when something seems to have gone wrong in the health care setting.

-Once this doctrine is successfully invoked in any kind of medical malpractice case, the burden is not on the plaintiff to show how the defendant was negligent, but on the defendant to show that he or she was not negligent.
+Once this doctrine is successfully invoked in any kind of medical malpractice case, the burden is no longer on patients to show how defendants were negligent, but on defendants to show that they were not negligent.

-A classic example of the type of case in which "res ipsa loquitur" arises is where a sponge or other medical instrument is left inside a person after surgery.
+A classic example of the type of case in which res ipsa loquitur arises is where a sponge or other medical instrument is left inside a person after surgery.
 Typically, records of the surgery will not include a statement such as "Dr. Smith left forceps in patient's abdomen," and there may be no recorded proof of how or why the negligence occurred.
 Yet clearly, a surgical instrument would not be left in a patient in the absence of someone's negligence.
 Also, an unconscious patient certainly cannot be deemed responsible for this type of injury, and it would have been the operating physician and staff who had exclusive control over the surgical tools.
-So, "res ipsa loquitur" would likely apply here.
+So, res ipsa loquitur would almost certainly apply here.

-So, continuing on with the example from the last section, the burden falls not on the patient to prove who left the surgical instrument inside him or her, but on the individual health care providers to try to establish that it was not their negligence that resulted in the injury.
+So, continuing with the example from the last section, the burden falls not on the patient to prove who left the instrument behind during surgery, but on the medical professionals to show that it wasn't their negligence that caused the harm.

-If an attending physician, who is an independent contractor rather than an employee of a hospital, can demonstrate that he left the operating room and instructed a nurse, who was a hospital employee, to remove and account for all surgical instruments before the surgical area was closed, the hospital might be held liable for the negligence of its employee.
+If an attending physician, who is an independent contractor rather than an employee of a hospital, can demonstrate that she left the operating room and instructed a nurse, who was a hospital employee, to remove and account for all surgical instruments before the surgical area was closed, the hospital might be held liable for the negligence of its employee, the nurse.

-In any event, the co-defendants (rather than the plaintiff) do the bulk of the investigation and the finger-pointing once res ipsa loquitur is successfully invoked.
+In any event, the co-defendants (rather than the patient) do the bulk of the investigation and the finger-pointing once res ipsa loquitur is successfully invoked.